Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Situations Where Gratuity Can Be Denied in UAE

 Gratuity is a legal right, but the UAE Labour Law lists clear cases where an employee may lose this benefit.
 The Gratuity Calculator UAE will not show a payout if any of these conditions apply.
-These rules are enforced by MOHRE UAE, especially during disputes or complaints.
+These rules are enforced by MOHRE, especially during disputes or complaints.

 1. Serious Misconduct Under Article 120